sienar-cms/sienar/src/Sienar.MailKit/README.md

 ## Configuration

 You need to configure the MailKit plugin with your SMTP information in order to send mail.
-You can do this in one of two ways: via `appsettings.json` and via an `Action<SmtpOptions>`.
+You can do this in one of two ways: via `appsettings.json` or directly on the `IServiceCollection` like normal.
+If you apply your own configuration, Sienar will detect an existing configuration and skip adding its own.
 All configuration is stored on the [SmtpOptions class](https://github.com/christianlevesque/sienar/blob/main/src/Sienar.MailKit/SmtpOptions.cs).

 ### `appsettings.json` configuration